ivanovev/start/README.md

 ```

 Note:
 Program has support for external modules that add various devices.
-Script make.sh can be used to add various submodules....
+Script make.sh can be used to add various submodules.
 Here's a command that adds all submodules (available for the moment):
 ```
 ./make.sh submodule add all
 ```

 2. Program requires python3.5 and some extra python modules.
 How to prepare python environment:
 ```
     virtualenv -p python3 py3env
     source py3env/bin/activate